How Does a Frog Get in Your Toilet? Understanding the Unusual Occurrence

 Moreover, toilets also have a series of openings and vents that allow air to flow in and out, maintaining the balance of the plumbing system.
 Like most amphibians, frogs are great at climbing, and can easily make their way through these vents and openings to travel through the plumbing system.
 Once inside the toilet bowl, the frog may not be able to climb back out due to the smooth, slick sides, leaving them stranded until they are rescued.

-You may also like: Best Toilet Options for Your Powder Room
+You may also like: Best Toilet Seat for Toto Drake: Top Picks and Reviews

 Why Do Frogs Choose Toilets as Their Habitat?